Relief for Kyiv? Russia vows to scale back near the capital

 U.S. Secretary of State Antony Blinken suggested Russian indications of a pullback could be an attempt by Moscow to “deceive people and deflect attention.”

+It wouldn’t be the first time.
+In the tense buildup to the invasion, the Russian military announced that some units were loading equipment onto rail cars and preparing to return to their home bases after completing exercises.
+At the time, Putin was signaling interest in diplomacy.
+But 10 days later, Russia launched its invasion.

-Western officials say Moscow is reinforcing troops in the Donbas in a bid to encircle Ukraine’s forces.
+Western officials say Moscow is now reinforcing troops in the Donbas in a bid to encircle Ukraine’s forces.
 And Russia’s deadly siege in the south continues, with civilians trapped in the ruins of Mariupol and other bombarded cities.
+The latest satellite imagery from commercial provider Maxar Technologies showed hundreds of people waiting outside a grocery store amid reports of food and water shortages.

 “There is what Russia says and there is what Russia does, and we’re focused on the latter,” Blinken said in Morocco.
 “And what Russia is doing is the continued brutalization of Ukraine.”